 PURPOSE: The purpose of the exclusion is to assist U.S. businesses that are engaged in international trade.
 The Tax Reform Act of 1986 provided that income from the sale of personal property was generally to be attributed to the home country where the seller resides.
 Nevertheless, Congress was concerned that this rule would create difficulties for U.S. export firms, and therefore made the exemption for inventory property.
+190

 IMPACT: Businesses that export goods to other countries are the intended beneficiaries of this provision.
 Still, the Congressional Research Service notes that, "In the long run ... the burden of the corporate income tax (and the benefit from corporate tax exemptions) probably spreads beyond corporate stockholders to owners of capital in general.
 Thus, the source-rule benefit is probably shared by U.S. capital in general, and therefore probably disproportionately benefits upper-income individuals.
-To the extent that the rule results in lower prices for U.S. exports, a part of the benefit probably accrues to foreign consumers of U.S. products."

-The Congressional Budget Office points out that this rule allows firms "to classify up to half of their exports as foreign sourced - even though the value of those goods was generally created or added in the United States."
-This rule "allows domestic export income that is not subject to foreign taxes to be exempted from U.S. taxes as well, so the income escapes corporate taxation altogether." $^{175}$
+To the extent that the rule results in lower prices for U.S. exports, a part of the benefit probably accrues to foreign consumers of U.S. products."191 the U.S. trade deficit by generating inflows of foreign capital and their accompanying exchange rates effects."
+This rule "allows domestic export income that is not subject to foreign taxes to be exempted from U.S. taxes as well, so the income escapes corporate taxation altogether."
+193